 Cascaded KPAs, KPIs, associated weighting and targets or standards.
 Note: the KPAs should not be less than three (3) and must be aligned to the strategic intent of the organisation.

-The KPs must align to the organisation’s APP but should also align to the Departmental Balanced Scorecard and the employee’s job functions and role.
+The KPAs must align to the organisation’s APP, Balanced Scorecard, the Departmental Balanced Scorecard and the employee’s job functions and role.

 Scoring criteria on a rating scale from 1 – 5 (1 being unacceptable performance to 5 being outstanding performance) should be clearly defined in the performance agreement for each KPI to avoid any ambiguity or misunderstanding at the time of the evaluation.